ErikFerragut/flask-tutorial/readme.md

 Chapter 4 is about handling forms (L11-12)

-Chapter 5 is about sessions and logins (L13-?)
+Chapter 5 is about sessions and logins (L13)
-* Add logins and passwords and so on

-Part 2 is focused on client side programming

-Chapter 6 is about organizing the files and adding navigation bars, etc.
+Intermission is about refactoring (L14) (Deployment prelude?)
 * Breaking up your server files into static, templates, etc.

+Part 2 is focused on client side programming (L15 -- ?)

+Chapter 6 is about connecting the pages by adding navigation bars, etc.
+* What about changing the images to be on the server rather than fetched?
+* Or instead add a new image and make it local.

 Chapter 7 is client side presentation with Bootstrap.js (ch ? through ?)